 Roasted Root Vegetables

-Root vegetables — like sweet potatoes, beets, parsnips, and potatoes — are vibrant and versatile.
-They’re high in fiber and antioxidants, and some, like sweet potatoes, have been proven to stabilize blood sugar as a successful part of a diabetic diet.
+Root vegetables — like sweet potatoes, beets, parsnips, and carrots — are vibrant and versatile.
+They’re high in fiber and antioxidants, and some have been proven to stabilize blood sugar as a successful part of a diabetic diet.
 They’re also a tasty replacement for classic roasted potatoes — and just as easy to make.

 Note: This recipe involves chopping firm vegetables, which may be difficult for some seniors.
 To get the benefits of root vegetables without as much knife work, check out the recipe for Stuffed Southwest Sweet Potatoes below.